 The Component Gallery is a collection of interface components from real-world design systems.
 I created it to help with some of the problems that I experience every day as a front-end developer:

-- There are some interface problems that have already been solved: there’s no need to reinvent the wheel every time you start a new project, when the hard work has already been done by someone else.
+- Some interface problems have already been solved: there’s no need to reinvent the wheel every time you start a new project when the hard work has already been done by someone else.

 - Naming things is hard: If you don’t know what to call a thing, looking at what other people are calling similar things is a great place to start.

 Caveat: Don’t assume that an opinion or technique is correct, just because it’s popular.
 Be wary of information cascades and, if you can, always base your decisions on research.
-Definitely don’t just copy what everyone else is doing.1 There’s lots of research out there already—look for design systems that give reasoning for decisions based on real research.
+Definitely don’t just copy what everyone else is doing.1 There’s lots of research out there already — look for design systems that give reasons for decisions based on real research.

 A component is a single, reusable chunk of a user interface.